dianadesiree/system-automation-scripts/README.md

 - Add drag-and-drop support for the interactive organizer
 - Expand notification support for backup and monitoring workflows
 - Add CI workflows for automated testing and packaging
-- Improve release packaging and GitHub Releases distribution
+- Improve release packaging through GitHub Releases
 - Expand test coverage for the interactive application
-- Add optional GUI packaging for broader end-user adoption
+- Explore an optional GUI version for broader end-user adoption

 ---